Billionaire Profile

 Philanthropy

-Warren is a philanthropist who has supported several educational and medical institutions, along with children's organizations.
-In 2012, he donated $10 million to build Klyde Warren Park in Dallas, named after his son.
+Warren is a dedicated philanthropist, supporting numerous educational institutions, medical centers, and children's organizations.
+Notably, he donated $30 million to build Klyde Warren Park in Dallas, named after his son.
+He also supports the Bush Foundation and serves on the board of the Woodall Rodgers Park Foundation.

 Career Milestones